fortiema/mattfortier/content/nvidia-cuda-tensorflow-fedora-guide.md

 Category: Guides
 Slug: nvidia-cuda-tensorflow-fedora-guide

 2017 is upon us and I have the feeling many of you have taken the resolution this year to finally get your feet wet with Deep Learning and AI.
-You've bought yourself a nice Nvidia Pascal GPU and are getting ready to put that badboy to good use.
+You've bought yourself a nice Nvidia Pascal GPU and are getting ready to put that beast to good use.
 I fall in this category, and went through the relatively small trouble of installing my new GTX1060 on a fresh Fedora 25 build.

 If you already have a RHEL-based setup, or are maybe looking at the new Fedora 25 release as a potential good host, follow along for a smooth experience in getting everything ready.

-## Negativo17's fedora-nvidia Repo
+## 1. Add Negativo17's fedora-nvidia Repo

 Nvidia's official repo is a little bit out of touch with current developements in the Red Hat distribution world, and is a little bit messy.
 This is where [negativo17 repo](http://negativo17.org/nvidia-driver/), with its excellent repackaging of Nvidia librairies, comes into play and makes everything much simpler.
 Let's add the repo to our installation: